The Art of Contract Correspondence

 All too often, an owner attempts to deny a contractor’s reservation of rights, particularly in a change order where contributory factors such as schedule delay and costs are not yet clear.
 An owner does this by striking the contractor’s reservation of rights language and unilaterally issuing a change.
 While an owner understandably does not want exposure to unknown delays and costs in a change order, the contractor must not succumb.
 Under such a circumstance, the contractor may be contractually obliged to implement the unilateral change where there is disagreement over any cost or schedule impact.
 However, the contractor should state its position and appropriate reservations in a contract letter.
 The owner may disagree, but the reservation of rights will remain on the project record.
 Recognizing, maintaining, and communicating the rights of both parties to a contract are paramount.

 When a dispute or disagreement arises, what you have said and how you have said it in contract correspondence should support your position towards promoting settlement.
 However, even if you achieve this, there are no guarantees of reaching an agreement, particularly if the opposing party is intransigent.
-Good correspondence increases confidence for negotiations, and from an arbitration and litigation perspective, assists the process and the prospect of success.
+Good project correspondence increases confidence for negotiations, and from an arbitration and litigation perspective, assists the process and the prospect of success.

 3. BASIC GUIDELINES